dragonai/dashing_widgets/README.md

 ####Other widgets

-The full list of Dashing widgets built by other third-party developers can be found here: https://github.com/Shopify/dashing/wiki/Additional-Widgets
+The full list of Dashing widgets built by third-party developers (including these) can be found here: https://github.com/Shopify/dashing/wiki/Additional-Widgets